httpwg/httpwg.github.io/specs/index.md

 ---
 layout: page
-title: HTTP Specifications
+title: HTTP Documentation
 ---

 ## Core Specs

-**The core specifications defining the HTTP protocol are:**
+The "core" of the HTTP protocol is defined by two specifications:

  * **RFC7230** - [HTTP/1.1: Message Syntax and Routing](/specs/rfc7230.html) - overview, *message parsing and connections*
  * **RFC7231** - [HTTP/1.1: Semantics and Content](/specs/rfc7231.html) - *methods, status codes and headers*